weiran-aitech/shift_schedule/README.md

 ## Note:
 R&D for software is still continuing.
 The code that's been uploaded is incomplete.
 ## Contact:
-Email:weiran.aitech@gmail.com \n Eindhoven, The Netherlands
+Email:weiran.aitech@gmail.com<br /> Eindhoven, The Netherlands